 After you complete a TEFL course in Thailand, in-country representatives will support you in finding a great teaching gig.
 Some courses even offer you guaranteed job placement after successful completion!

 Expectations vs reality

-Something that's important to do before moving abroad to teach English in Thailand is to curb expectations and ensure that you’re prepared for reality.
+Something that’s important to do before moving abroad to teach English in Thailand is to curb expectations and ensure that you’re prepared for reality.
 Teaching abroad is a very exciting experience, and you should be eager to go.
-However, make sure that your expectations and standards are set correctly for moving to a country that is likely very different than your home country.
+However, make sure that your expectations and standards are realistic for moving to another country that may be drastically different than your home country.

 Teaching in Thailand is an easy way to make friends.
 You’ll meet many other foreign teachers that are in the same boat as you, and you’ll be able to get to know them during your new adventure!
 A great way to make friends is to introduce yourself to your fellow foreign (and non-foreign) teachers right away, and then invite them to go explore the city with you.

 While you’re out and about, you’ll also get the chance to introduce yourself to locals.
 Locals are known for being very friendly, but they may also be intimidated by a foreigner approaching them.
 A great way to get to know locals that don’t work at your school is to befriend local teachers and have them introduce you to their social circles.

 We ranked Thailand in the top six countries to teach abroad in, due to its tropical climate and geography, its friendly locals, and its popularity among foreign teachers.

 That being said, teaching English in Thailand will be an unforgettable experience no matter how you choose to spend your time there.
 To make the most of it, it might be helpful to sit down before you leave your home country and make a list of the things you want to accomplish while in Thailand.
 This list will help give your life a bit of structure after your move abroad, and this way you can ensure that you don’t forget to do anything!